-Risks relating to the Insolvency Law.
+Risks relating to the Spanish Insolvency Law.

-Under Law 22/2003 (Ley Concursal) dated 9 July 2003 ("Law 22/2003" or the "Insolvency Law") (as this Law has been amended from time to time), the claims of creditors are classified as credits against the estate (créditos contra la masa), general and special privileged credits (créditos privilegiados generales y especiales), ordinary credits (créditos ordinarios) or subordinated credits (créditos subordinados).
+Under Royal Legislative Decree 1/2020, of 5 May 2020, which approves the consolidated text of the Spanish Insolvency Law (the "Spanish Insolvency Law"), the claims of creditors are classified as credits against the estate (créditos contra la masa), general and special privileged credits (créditos privilegiados generales y especiales), ordinary credits (créditos ordinarios) or subordinated credits (créditos subordinados).

-On insolvency of an entity under the Insolvency Law, ordinary creditors rank ahead of subordinated creditors but behind privileged creditors and creditors with claims against the estate.
+On insolvency of an entity under the Spanish Insolvency Law, ordinary creditors rank ahead of subordinated creditors but behind privileged creditors and creditors with claims against the estate.